Crohns Disease Was Your Diagnosis? Now What?

-Free yourself from Crohns symptoms.
-Leave Crohns disease pain and inflammation behind.
 Crohns disease is a very unpleasant condition to have.
 I can confirm that from my own experience as a patient.

 But as a pharmacist knowing too much about the side effects of the medications puts me in less favorable position than other patients because I get less compliant with the therapy.
 So too much knowledge is not always great (not in this case at least).

-Honestly, I think that many patients are not at panic learning that they have Crohns disease because they don’t know much about it.
+Honestly, I think that many patients are not at panic learning that they have Crohns disease (CD) because they don’t know much about it.

 Even though I probably had the symptoms all my life I was terrified to hear my diagnosis because in pharmacy school it was made to sound that Crohns was almost as bad as cancer.